baskarsekaran/poland/README.md

 I did not implement testng , cucumber , assert , locators as a separate file.

-But very very good at the are not implemented also.
+But i am very very good at the area are not implemented also.

 If you want i will implement those too and let you know.

 If you have any doubts please feel free to ask me at any time.

-and I am expecting a positive response from you side at the earliest.
+and I am expecting a positive response from your side at the earliest.

 Thanks and Regards
 Baskar Sekaran